spatie/simple-excel/README.md

 #### Writing an Excel file

 Writing an Excel file is identical to writing a csv.
-Just make sure that the path given to the `create` method of `SimpleExcelWriter` ends with `xlsx` or `xls`.
+Just make sure that the path given to the `create` method of `SimpleExcelWriter` ends with `xlsx`.

 #### Writing a file without titles